 Up until mid-2018 Netflix saw strong growth in financial terms, rising particularly rapidly in the wake of its global rollout in 2016, with the market cap reaching a pinnacle of $178 billion in June 2018.

-Some worse than expected results since then, however, have seen Netflix stock/market cap taking a hit.
+Some worse than expected results since then, however, saw Netflix stock taking a hit.
 December 2018 represents the nadir of these rollercoaster years, with a market cap of $107 billion – though September 2019’s $115 billion market cap in the wake of widely missed targets in Q2 2019 is not far off.